Cabuyao: Etymology

 Cabuyao was once the central part of Tabuco, a large territory that included the modern-day cities of San Pedro, Biñan, Santa Rosa, and Calamba.
 The name "Cabuyao" came from the kabuyaw tree, Citrus hystrix.

 The town of Tabuco was located near the junction of a river and the lake of Ba-i where bancas (rafts) were the common means of transportation.
 Many kabuyaw trees grew in the area, and their fruit was used as shampoo.
-When the priest asked for the name of the place, the local women answered "kabuyaw", thinking that the priest was asking for the name of the trees growing around the wharf.
+When the priest asked for the name of the place, the local women answered "kabuyaw", believing that the priest was asking for the name of the trees growing around the wharf.
 From then on, the priests and Spanish officials referred to the town as Cabuyao.

 History

 Precolonial era

-One of the biggest villages established in the western portion of the lake was "Tabuko" or "Hangganang Ilog" which means boundary in the native tongue.
-Tabuko had no definite boundary except for natural landmarks such as the mountain, hills and lake.
+One of the biggest villages established in the western portion of the lake was "Tabuko" or "Hangganang Ilog" which means boundary in the native language.
+Tabuko had no definite boundary except for natural landmarks such as the mountain, hills and the lake.
 The boundary of Tabuko reached the mountain range of Sungay on the west, Mount Makiling on the south, the lake of Ba-i on the east, and the large track of quicksand at Tunasan on the north.

 Spanish era

-In the summer of 1896, news spread over Cabuyao that the province of Cavite revolted against the Spanish government.
+In the summer of 1896, news spread over Cabuyao that the province of Cavite had revolted against the Spanish government.
 Anticipating the disorder it would bring to the community, Lt.
 Isabelo Virtucio organized a volunteer group to fight against the Spanish government.
-He coordinated with the different leaders of the revolutionary groups, and his group joined the forces of General Paciano Rizal, the brother of the Philippines' national hero, José Rizal.
-The group adopted guerrilla warfare in fighting the Spaniards such as ambush, surprise attack and putting up traps on the roads used by the enemy.
+He coordinated with the different leaders of the revolutionary groups, and his group joined the forces of General Paciano Rizal, the brother of the Philippine national hero, José Rizal.
+The group adopted guerrilla warfare in fighting the Spaniards, ambushing and putting up traps on the roads used by their enemy.
 It took almost two years before the Spanish armed forces surrendered in 1898.

 American era

 The next elected mayor of Cabuyao was Nicolas Limcaoco, who served from 1937 to 1940.
-The original 3-year term was amended by the constitution, which made the new term of elected mayor four years.
-His accomplishments included the construction of road from Poblacion to Barangay Marinig, which shortened the travel time going to the different barangays along the coastal area of the town, and the installation of water line from Matang Tubig at Casile to Poblacion.
+The original 3-year term was amended by the constitution, which made the new term of the elected mayor four years.
+His accomplishments included the construction of a road from Poblacion to Marinig, which shortened the travel time going to the different barangays along the coastal area of the town, and the installation of a water line from Matang Tubig at Casile to Poblacion.
 The project was completed in 1938 under the supervision of Jose L. Acuña who was elected as Mayor in 1941.